growi-dev/blog_content/_drafts/What-Who-Why.md

 In this post I'd like to clarify what this blog should be about and why I am writing it.

 ## What
 This blog is about writing software.
 It is about structuring and maintaining software.
-It analyzes why software design is complicated and software architecture
+It analyzes why software is complicated and shows

 ## Who
 Björn Großewinkelmann